hidashhi/api-doc/api/js/README.md

 <a id="hiParticipantRender"></a>
 ### participant.render()
 <pre>
-// Render the participant Streaming Player participant.render({
+// Render the participant Streaming Player to the DOM. participant.render({
   containerId: containerId,
   width: 320,